Bluepuper/-TEST-NewGenVision/README.md

-# Test agorithms for NewGen Vision
+# Test algorithms for NewGen Vision

 ## Filter algorithm description
 This simple filter algorithm takes an array of unfiltered courses and range that user needed as input.